 From the late sixteenth century onwards St John's has maintained one of the larger College libraries in Cambridge, and many of its original holdings are still to be found in the Old Library.
 This now houses some 50,000 early printed books, and amongst these are some of the key milestones in printing history, many of the major texts of the early modern period, and numerous volumes with exceptional bindings and decoration.
-Some of the volumes held in the Old Library date back to within twenty years of the development of printing in Europe, and there are amost 340 incunabula in all.
+Some of the volumes held in the Old Library date back to within twenty years of the development of printing in Europe, and there are almost 340 incunabula in all.
 From these early editions the collections continue through the sixteenth, seventeenth, and eighteenth centuries, covering a broad range of topics, which reflect both the subjects studied in the University throughout the period (e.g. theology, classics, law, mathematics, medicine), and the interests of individual members of the College (e.g. history, travel, current affairs, antiquarian curiosity).
 To give an idea of the scope of the collections, an increasing number of digital images of particular highlights are being made available on-line.
 The Library also has a small collection of early Chinese printed works.

 Our rare books may be consulted under supervision in the Rare Books Reading Room, Monday-Friday, 9am-1pm and 2pm-5pm.
 To arrange an appointment please contact the Special Collections Librarian (tel.
 01223 339393).